Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: Bridges & ViaductsWaterways & Vessels.
 In addition, it is included in the Morris Canal series list.

 Location.
 40° 47.389′ N, 74° 11.345′ W. Marker is in Bloomfield, New Jersey, in Essex County.
-Marker is on Newark Avenue west of Berkeley Avenue when traveling west.
+It is on Newark Avenue west of Berkeley Avenue when traveling west.
 Touch for map.
 Marker is in this post office area: Bloomfield NJ 07003, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Davis Homestead (approx. 0.4 miles away); German Presbyterian Church (approx. 0.6 miles away); Lest We Forget (approx. 0.6 miles away); Bloomfield Centennial War Memorial (approx. 0.6 miles away); Joseph Bloomfield (approx. 0.6 miles away); Site of Col. Thomas Cadmus House (approx. 0.8 miles away); Belleville Copper Rolling Mill (approx. 0.8 miles away); Branch Brook Park (approx. 0.9 miles away).
+At least 8 other markers are within walking distance of this marker: Davis Homestead (approx. 0.4 miles away); German Presbyterian Church (approx. 0.6 miles away); Lest We Forget (approx. 0.6 miles away); Bloomfield Centennial War Memorial (approx. 0.6 miles away); Joseph Bloomfield (approx. 0.6 miles away); Site of Col. Thomas Cadmus House (approx. 0.8 miles away); Belleville Copper Rolling Mill (approx. 0.8 miles away); Branch Brook Park (approx. 0.9 miles away).
 Touch for a list and map of all markers in Bloomfield.

 Paid Advertisement